bunyan-logger/bunyan_core/README.md

    The pid that generated the message

+* `$remote_info`

+   A combination of the pid and node, with a trailing newline.
+If a log message originates from the same node that the logger is running on, nothing will be generated.

 * `$extra`

    For messages generated via the API, this will be the contents of the